-Completing an invention disclosure is the important step in the commercialization process.
+Completing an invention disclosure form is the first step for engaging with PCI in the commercialization process.
 Penn policy requires faculty and staff to formally notify PCI of any discoveries, inventions, or materials that have been made while employed at Penn.
 To submit an invention disclosure, simply complete the form and submit as outlined below.

-1. Complete: Fill out the Penn Invention Disclosure Form in Adobe or Preview (if using a Mac).
+1. Complete: Fill out the disclosure form above.
 This form ensures that PCI receives all the required and relevant information in order to evaluate disclosures for intellectual property protection and commercial potential.

 2. Print and Sign: Print the completed form and obtain the appropriate Penn contributor signatures before submitting it to PCI.